firatkiral/controldb/tutorials/Query Examples.md

 ```

 ### 'Find' queries
 Find queries are based on subset of mongo query syntax and are capable of utilizing indexes to speed up queries.
 When used with Collection Transforms or Dynamic Views, these filters can be saved into the database itself.
-This is the preferred method for querying a Loki database.
+This is the preferred method for querying a ControlDB database.
 Query everything (or filter as much as you can) with find queries, and use 'where' filtering if there are edge cases which find does not support (or does not support yet).

 ### 'Find' Operator Examples :